fulder/cloudformation-policy-generator/README.md

 This generator reads a CloudFormation template and generates the needed IAM policy needed to deploy all the specified resources.

 While creating e.g. a VPC lambda the role need to be able to not only `lambda:CreateFunction` is required but also `lambda:DeleteFunction` if CloudFormation needs to be rolled back or `ec2:ReleaseAddress` to release the elastic IP address given to the lambda in the background.

+# Implemented resources

+See: [IMPLEMENTATED_RESOURCES.md](https://github.com/fulder/cloudformation-policy-generator/blob/master/README.md) for a list of currently implemented resources.

 # Python versions
 2.6, 2.7, 3.3+